twitter/scoot/bazel/README.md

 ./apiserver
 ```

+## BZUtil CLI Client
+The preferred client for Scoot operations is binaries/bzutil, which implements GRPC client interfaces.
+For more raw testing of service interfaces, the generic grpc_cli client can be used.

 ## GRPC CLI Client
 Testing the gRPC APIs can be done with the grpc_cli tool, which can be used as a client for any gRPC server.
 This has to be built and installed from the grpc repo.
 See: